Best Times to Visit Fortaleza, Brazil

 A Taste of Ceará Cuisine

-foodIndulge in the rich flavors of Ceará cuisine at a local restaurant in the Praia de Iracema area.
-Sample traditional dishes like baião de dois (rice and beans with sausage) or carne de sol (sun-dried beef).
+foodIndulge in the flavors of Ceará at a traditional restaurant.
+Sample local specialties like baião de dois (rice and beans with sausage), carne de sol (sun-dried beef), and fresh seafood.
 Look for restaurants frequented by locals for an authentic experience.

 Best time: Year-round